 We believe passionately that piano teachers change the world through their dedication to students and communities.
 Our Power of a Piano Teacher campaign shares personal tributes to document the extraordinary contributions of piano teachers.
-We welcome you to celebrate your teacher and share your tribute with us by making a donation to the Frances Clark Center via our secure online form.
+We welcome you to celebrate your teacher and share your tribute with us by making a donation to the Frances Clark Center.
 Together, we will further amplify the meaningful work of our noble profession.

 Lessons with Claudette Sorel (1932–1999) exposed me to remarkable musical insights, communication skills, and a world-class perspective, which continue to nurture and inform my own teaching and performing career.

 Little did I know of her background when I walked into her studio in September of 1968.
 Imagine my feelings of awe when I discovered her history: a child prodigy who made her recital debut at the age of 11 at New York’s historic Town Hall in 1943.
 The New York Times reviewer remarked, “A child capable of so polished and eloquent an example of pianism has a future worth watching.”
 Her scholastic honors included completing high school in three years as valedictorian and simultaneously attending The Juilliard School on full fellowship, from which she graduated with highest honors and as its youngest graduate.
 At the Curtis Institute of Music, she received an Artist Diploma with highest honors.
 This was accomplished while she was also a student at Columbia University, from which she received a degree in Mathematics, Cum Laude.